-Among the top jazz pianists of his generation, Jeremy Siskind is the winner of the Nottingham International Jazz Piano Competition among many other international awards.
-Siskind was recently named Assistant Professor of Music Western Michigan University
+Among the top jazz pianists of his generation, Jeremy Siskind is the winner of the Nottingham International Jazz Piano Competition among many other awards.
+Siskind was recently named Assistant Professor of Music at Western Michigan University

 View Jeremy Siskind biography

 November 1-2, 2014 – Florida Institute of Technology, Melbourne, FL

 Jazz and studio music performer, Wes Hamrick graduated from the Cincinnati College-Conservatory of Music and is performing at festivals and concerts throughout the country.

 Pianist, educator and Associate Professor of Piano at Berklee College of Music, Doug Johnson has conducted workshops and master classes at universities in Austria, Germany, Poland, and the USA.

 Guggenheim Fellow and member of the SF Jazz Collective, Edward Simon has recorded 10 critically-acclaimed albums as leader and has appeared as